List of Battle Angel Alita characters: Ajakutty

-The original player wearing number 99 in the Second League before Alita qualified for it, Ajakutty refuses to relinquish the number to Alita, who wore it in the Third League and is determined to continue wearing it, without a fight.
-In a best of three rounds practice match, he wins the first round but loses the second.
-Recognizing Alita's superior abilities, Ajakutty forfeits the third match and relinquishes the number to Alita.
-She earns his respect and he becomes her closest ally in motorball.
-Ajakutty calls Alita "Sister" instead of by her name, and she in turn calls him "Ajy".
+The original player wearing number 99 in the Second League before Alita qualified for it, Ajakutty, refuses to relinquish the number to Alita, who wore it in the Third League and is determined to continue wearing it without a fight.
+In a best-of-three rounds practice match, he wins the first round but loses the second.
+Recognizing Alita's superior abilities, Ajakutty forfeits the third match and gives the number to Alita.
+She earns his respect, and he becomes her closest ally in motorball.
+Ajakutty calls Alita "Sister" instead of by her name, and she, in turn, calls him "Ajy."

-Ajakutty is a player who relishes the fight more than the win.
-His ranking of 23rd is thus deceptive, and he has crashed over 200 players.
-His fighting style is what he calls the "Asian Arts", with an emphasis on kicks.
-Three other players, Balgerald, Skaramasakus and Halberd, are Ajakutty's disciples, and each specializes in a particular discipline.
-In his first race with Alita, Ajakutty takes on the Second League champion Armblessed for the first time after the latter has dispatched two of his students, and barely escapes with his life.
-He is the third member of the challenge team to be dispatched by Jashugan.
+Ajakutty is a player who relishes the fight more than the victory.
+His ranking of 23rd is thus deceptive, as he has crashed over 200 players.
+His fighting style, which he calls the "Asian Arts," emphasizes kicks.
+Three other players: Balgerald, Skaramasakus, and Halberd, are Ajakutty's disciples, each specializing in a particular discipline.
+In his first race with Alita, Ajakutty faces the Second League champion Armblessed for the first time after the latter has dispatched two of his students, barely escaping with his life.
+He is the third member of the challenge team to be eliminated by Jashugan.
 Like Armblessed, he survives the encounter and is recovered from the track.
-Alita's decision to quit Motorball after the match with Jashugan leads him to label her as an outsider, as he realizes that she is not in it for the game.
+Alita's decision to quit motorball after the match with Jashugan leads him to label her as an outsider, as he realizes that she is not in it for the game.